firekyrin/FChat/README.md

 FChat
 =====

-FChat is a IM tool which is created by firekyrin, and it implies with nodjs, socket.io and express
+FChat is a Instant Messenager(IM) tool which is created by firekyrin, and it implies with nodjs, socket.io and express

 Author
 ======